phpbb/documentation/development/development/git.rst

     git remote add upstream git://github.com/phpbb/phpbb.git

 .. note::
-    The *upstream* remote url **is** the phpbb GitHub repo.
-Your cloned fork of the phpbb GitHub repo will, by default, use the *origin* remote url.
+    The *upstream* remote url **is** the phpBB GitHub repo.
+Your cloned fork of the phpBB GitHub repo will, by default, use the *origin* remote url.

 Composer
 ++++++++